5 Best Uses for Topsoil at your Home

 1. Fix Uneven or Patch Lawns

-There are many lawns where the grass does not grow evenly, or the grass will not grow at all.
-There could be many reasons for this to happen, but the solution is usually the same.
+There are many lawns where the grass does not grow evenly or will not grow at all.
+There could be many reasons for this, but the solution is usually the same.

 If your lawn is uneven, spread the soil around the area and level it off with a rake.
 The grass underneath the uneven area will quickly grow through the topsoil, and your uneven area will be level.